Coordinate Systems and Node Transformation Properties

 - When the property value is negative, the node rotates clockwise.

 The node hierarchy shown above is the same as the previous figure, except that the Rotation property of NodeA on the z-axis is set to 60 degrees, notice that in addition to NodeA itself being counterclockwise rotated by 60 degrees on the z-axis, its child NodeB is also centered on the z-axis.
 NodeB is also rotated counterclockwise on NodeA's z-axis.
 This also means that the rotation property affects the child nodes.

-Note: the rotation property on a node is a quaternion that represents the angle of rotation about any axis.
+Note: the quaternion rotation property on a node represents the angle of rotation about any axis.
 The property corresponding to

 In the Scene panel, use the Rotate Transform Tool to set the rotation of the node.